-As of December 31, 2021, the Company determined that it had net operating loss carryforwards of approximately \$12,600 and state net operating loss carryforwards of approximately \$9,400 restricted under IRC Section 382 of the Internal Revenue Code related to a 2011 change in ownership.
+As of December 31, 2022, the Company determined that it had net operating loss carryforwards of approximately \$12,500,000 and state net operating loss carryforwards of approximately \$9,400,000 restricted under IRC Section 382 of the Internal Revenue Code related to a 2011 change in ownership.
 Section 382 of the Internal Revenue Code limits the utilization of net operating losses when ownership changes, as defined by that section, occur.
 Due to the Section 382 limitation, and the length of time available to fully utilize the net operating loss carryforwards, the Company removed these NOLs from deferred tax assets with a corresponding reduction of the valuation allowance.
-Similarly, under IRC Section 383 which limits the utilization of credits when ownership changes occur, the Company removed approximately \$300 of federal credit and \$300 of state credits from deferred tax assets with a corresponding reduction of valuation allowance.
+Similarly, under IRC Section 383 which limits the utilization of credits when ownership changes occur, the Company removed approximately \$300,000 of federal credit and \$300,000 of state credits from deferred tax assets with a corresponding reduction of valuation allowance.

-The Company did not have any unrecognized tax benefits as of December 31, 2021 and 2020, all of which is offset by a full valuation allowance.
+The Company did not have any unrecognized tax benefits as of December 31, 2022 and 2021.
 These unrecognized tax benefits, if recognized, would not affect the effective tax rate.
-There was no interest or penalties accrued at the adoption date and at December 31, 2021.
+There was no interest or penalties accrued at the adoption date and at December 31, 2022.

-A reconciliation of the change in the UTB balance from January 1, 2021 to December 31, 2021 is as follows:
+A reconciliation of the change in the UTB balance from January 1, 2022 to December 31, 2022 is as follows:

-Fed & State Tax Balance at January 1, 2021 \$ - Additions for tax positions related to current year - Additions/(reductions) for tax positions related to prior years - Balance at December 31, 2021 Total unrecognized tax benefits as of December 31, 2021 -
+Fed & State Tax

+Balance at January 1, 2022 \$ -

+Balance at December 31, 2022 \$ -

+Total unrecognized tax benefits as of December 31, 2022 \$ -